xenify-io/litepaper/README.md

 Since these tokens will be divided among swap participants based on their daily swap contributions leading up to the launch, the more you swap during the event, the greater your share of the XNF Airdrop will be!

 Now, we understand your eagerness to earn from those XNF tokens and witness your portfolio flourish.
 However, there's a small catch – Airdropped XNF tokens cannot be staked until they unlock in your wallet.
-So, if you're aiming to earn a share of the platform's native chain rewards, we highly recommend also taking part in the initial burn auction.
-It's your ticket to earning a portion of the native chain rewards from the initial distribution!
+So, if you're aiming to earn a share of the platform's native rewards, we highly recommend also taking part in the initial burn auction.
+It's your ticket to earning a portion of the native rewards from the initial distribution!

 To ensure fairness and discourage last-minute sniping, a consistent daily allocation of the airdrop will be implemented throughout the event.
 This guarantees that participants receive a share of the airdrop that reflects their level of engagement.
 For example, during the 60-day Genesis Airdrop on the BNB Chain, 25,000 XNF tokens will be allocated each day.
 Your share from the Genesis airdrop will be based on your daily contributions through the swap fee.
 Imagine being the sole user who swaps on a particular day during the 60-day event – you'll claim an impressive 25,000 XNF from the airdrop!

 Furthermore, to maintain engagement, contributions made during an event will not carry over to subsequent airdrops.
 This policy ensures that users who contribute only once are not consistently included in future airdrops, promoting active participation.

 During the pre-deployment phase, while the airdrop event is ongoing, the 0.5% swap fee will not be allocated to veXNF holders.
 Instead, these fees will be utilised as resources to support the protocol's progression and outreach efforts.
-However, once XNF has been deployed on a specific chain, 100% of the swap fees generated on that chain will be redirected as daily native chain rewards to veXNF holders.
+However, once XNF has been deployed on a specific chain, 100% of the swap fees generated on that chain will be redirected as daily native rewards to veXNF holders.
 This creates an attractive incentive for actively participating in the ecosystem's growth and allows users to benefit from Xenify's ongoing swap volume.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)